backrunner/vue-virtual-masonry/README.md

 Required: `true`

+Returns: `Number`

 A function return the height of each cells.
+It should return a number indicating the height of the cell corresponding to the parameter item.

 #### col